William J. Simmons (teacher)

-The following summer, he married Josephine A. Silence on August 25, 1874 and moved to Ocala, Florida.
-The couple had seven children, Josephine Lavinia, William Johnson, Maud Marie, Amanda Moss, Mary Beatrice, John Thomas, and Gussie Lewis.
+In the summer of 1875, Simmons married Josephine A. Silence on August 25, 1875, and moved to Ocala, Florida.
+The couple had seven children: Josephine Lavinia, William Johnson, Maud Marie, Amanda Moss, Mary Beatrice, John Thomas, and Gussie Lewis.
 In Florida, he invested in land to grow oranges, became principal of Howard Academy's teacher training program and served as the pastor of a church, deputy county clerk and county commissioner.
 He campaigned for the Republican Rutherford B. Hayes.
 He served there until 1879.

-He was ordained that year and moved to Lexington, Kentucky where he pastored the First Baptist Church.
+Simmons was ordained in 1879 and moved to Lexington, Kentucky, where he pastored the First Baptist Church.
 The following year, he became the second president of the Kentucky Normal and Theological Institute, which he worked for a decade.
-The school was eventually renamed the State University of Louisville and later to Simmons College of Kentucky after Simmons due to schools progression under his tenure.
-He was succeeded in 1894 at Simmons College by Charles L. Purce.
+The school was eventually renamed the State University of Louisville, and later to Simmons College of Kentucky after Simmons due to schools progression under his tenure.
+In 1894, he was succeeded as Simmons College president by Charles L. Purce.

+In 1890, Simmons and Charles H. Parrish founded the Eckstein Norton Institute in Bullitt County, Kentucky, a vocational school for African American students.

+Politics and activism

-In Kentucky he was elected for several years the chairman of the State Convention of Colored Men.
-On September 29, 1882, he was elected editor of the journal, the American Baptist where he criticized the failures of both political parties to support blacks in their civil rights and progress.
-He was also president of the American Baptist Company. in 1886 he was elected over T. Thomas Fortune to president of the Colored Press Association, having lost to W. A. Pledger the previous year.
+In Kentucky, Simmons was elected for several years the chairman of the State Convention of Colored Men.
+On September 29, 1882, he was elected editor of the journal the American Baptist, in which he criticized the failures of both the Republican and Democratic parties to support black Americans in their fight for civil rights.
+He was also president of the American Baptist Company.

+In 1886, Simmons was elected over T. Thomas Fortune as president of the Colored Press Association, having lost to W. A. Pledger the previous year.
 In 1883, Simmons organized the Baptist Women's Educational Convention, and in 1884, Blanche Bruce appointed Simmons commissioner for the state of Kentucky at the 1884 World's Fair in New Orleans.
 In 1886, he organized and was elected president of the American National Baptist Convention.
 The convention was a call for African American Baptist unity and was also led by Richard DeBaptiste and featured notable presentations by Solomon T. Clanton and James T. White.
 In 1889 in Indianapolis, Simmons was a leader at the American National Baptist Convention and wrote a resolution to provide aid for blacks fleeing violence in the South and moving to the North.

+Awards

-Simmons received an honorary master's degree from Howard University in 1881 and an honorary Doctorate degree from Wilberforce University in 1885.
-In 1887, he published a book entitled Men of Mark: Eminent, Progressive and Rising, which highlights the lives of 172 prominent African-American men, while serving as the school's president.
-He was working on a sister edition of the title that would highlight the lives and accomplishments of prominent pre-1900 African-American women, but unfortunately died before its completion.
-He died on October 30, 1890, in Louisville, Kentucky.
+Simmons received an honorary master's degree from Howard University in 1881 and an honorary doctorate degree from Wilberforce University in 1885.

+In 1887, he published a book entitled Men of Mark: Eminent, Progressive and Rising, which highlights the lives of 172 prominent African American men, while serving as the school's president.
+He was working on a sister edition of the title that would highlight the lives and accomplishments of prominent pre-1900 African American women, but died before its completion.

+Death and legacy

+Simmons died on October 30, 1890, in Louisville, Kentucky.

+Starting in 1891, he was the namesake of the Simmons Colored School in The Ville neighborhood in St. Louis, Missouri.